-I grew up knowing my Grandpa Martin was German (he was born in Illinois but his parents were German).
-He would make sauerkraut in a large crock.
+I grew up knowing my Grandpa Elmer Martin was German (he was born in Illinois but both parents were German).
+Elmer would make sauerkraut in a large crock.
 Eating the homemade sauerkraut was mandatory when we visited his house.
 He also liked strange looking sausages and smelly cheeses.
 And of course, he drank a lot of beer.
 But on the plus side, he was clean, neat, organized, inventive, precise and specific.
 I am not sure if these are German characteristics but they were certainly his.

 Our family "out west" never had much contact with the Martin family back in Illinois.
 In 1971, several years after the death of my Grandpa Elmer Martin, I decided to visit Illinois and get to know my Martin relatives.
 My room-mate from Wisconsin was driving home for the summer, so I hitched a ride with her as far as Rock Island.

 My Illinois Martin relatives were welcoming and very nice.
 I stayed with my great-uncle, Wilber Martin, and his wife, Celia.
 They were wonderful people -- I fell in love them and felt cheated that I had not had them in my life up until then.
 They lived on the farm that my 2nd great-grandfather, Mathias Martin, had purchased and farmed.
 I felt a lot of history just staying there on the farm.

 One of my goals on my trip was to find out exactly where in Germany the Martin's were from.
 No one in Illinois seemed to have a great interest in family history at that time or know where the Martin's immigrated from.
 So, even though I did not find our immigrant information, I returned back home with a greater appreciation of my Martin family and will always be thankful for their hospitality to me.